sourcehut-mirrors/chawan/doc/protocols.md

 on how users can add support to their preferred protocols is outlined in this document.

+In general, you can find network adapters in the `adapter/protocol` directory.
+For protocol-specific file formats (like gemtext or gopher directories) you will also find an appropriate HTML converter in `adapter/format`.

 <!-- MANOFF -->
 **Table of contents**